facette/docs/content/docs/api.md

 ### Message Responses

-When the API is unable to handle the received request and if an error occurred during its processing a JSON message response is sent along with a HTTP status code.
+When the API is unable to handle the received request or if an error occurred during its processing, a JSON message response is sent along with an HTTP status code.

-For example, if an unknown resource (e.g. origin, source…) if requested upon the API.
-With an HTTP status code being `404 Not Found`, the response would look like:
+For example, if an unknown resource (e.g. origin, source…) is requested upon the API, with an HTTP status code being `404 Not Found`, the response would look like:

 ```javascript